-- 1. This CEL comprises 3 sections, National Uniform policy, the Dress Code and the Laundering policy. - National Uniform Policy (Section 1) this sets out the uniform set for all staff groups, and provides further clarification to Boards on the appropriate uniform for staff.
-This CEL updates and replaces the previously issued CEL 36 (2009) and CEL 46 (2009). - Dress Code (Section 2) the Dress Code was implemented via CEL 53 (2008).
+- 1. This DL confirms a change to the National Uniform Policy, following the introduction of a uniform for Clinical Nurse Managers of band 8A and above, to be worn at all times when working in a clinical environment.
+This has been agreed by the Cabinet Secretary for Health and Sport following consideration by the National Uniform Partnership Group and at the recommendation of the Scottish Workforce and Staff Governance Committee (SWAG). - 2.
+This DL comprises 3 sections, National Uniform policy, the Dress Code and the Laundering policy. - National Uniform Policy (Section 1) this sets out the uniform set for all staff groups, and provides further clarification to Boards on the appropriate uniform for staff.
+This DL updates and replaces the previously issued CEL 36 (2009), CEL 46 (2009) and CEL 42 (2010). - Dress Code (Section 2) the Dress Code was implemented via CEL 53 (2008).
 In summer 2010, the Scottish Government Uniform Working Group (SGUWG) conducted a review of the policy.
 The updated policy is set out here.
-This CEL updates and replaces the previously issued CEL 53 (2008). - Laundry Policy (Section 3) this sets out a national classification for used uniform, allowing in-house laundering resources to be focused on garments that pose risk, and providing the first home laundering guidance.
+This CEL updates and replaces the previously issued CEL 53 (2008). - Laundry Policy (Section 3) this sets out a national classification for used uniform, allowing in-house laundering resources to be focused on garments that pose risk, and provides home laundering guidance.